-This Guide to writing and submitting proposals for R&TD projects is designed to demystify the submission process, to facilitate and guide the proposal writing process and to provide information about the evaluation, notification of the decision and appeal processes.
+This guide to writing and submitting proposals for R&TD projects is designed to demystify the submission process, to facilitate and guide the proposal writing process and to provide information about the evaluation, notification of the decision and appeal processes.

-It brings together information scattered through the FCT website, the proposal form and in the applicable legislation.
-It is not, however, intended to replace the legislation governing the process.
+It brings together information scattered through the FCT website, the application form and in the applicable legislation.
+It is not, however, intended to take the place of the legislation governing the process.
 It highlights important information that the PI should be aware of.